zprogrammer-code/cli-applications-jukebox-denver-web-010620/README.md

 conditions are met, the user will be able to enter commands over and over.

 Use `if` or `case` statements to determine how your program will respond to a user's input.
-For example, if their input is `"list"`, call the `list` method, if their input is `"play"`, call the `play` method, if their input is `"help"`, call the `help` method and if their input is `"exit"`, call the `exit_jukebox` method _and_ break out of your loop to stop the program.
+For example, if their input is `"list"`, call the `list` method if their input is `"play"`, call the `play` method if their input is `"help"`, call the `help` method and if their input is `"exit"`, call the `exit_jukebox` method _and_ break out of your loop to stop the program.

 Part of the difficulty in working with loops is that its easy to get stuck in an infinite loop.
 We recommend working out the code for _exiting_ the loop first.
-Some of the tests in this lab also rely on the ability to exit in order to finish testing, so it is possible for your tests to hang half way through.
+Some of the tests in this lab also rely on the ability to exit to finish testing, so it is possible for your tests to hang half way through.

 ## Testing Your Code

-You already know that your Jukebox command line application relies on a user's input to run.
-In order to test our application programmatically –– in other words, test it without having to run and interact with the program ourselves –– we use something called [stubbing][stub] that allows us to fake the output of built in methods such as `gets`.
+You already know that your Jukebox command-line application relies on a user's input to run.
+In order to test our application programmatically –– in other words, test it without having to run and interact with the program ourselves –– we use something called [stubbing][stub] that allows us to fake the output of built-in methods such as `gets`.

 ## Running Your Jukebox

 Packaged with this repository is a file `bin/jukebox`.
 This is a Ruby file, but the `.rb` has been left off to indicate that this file is meant as an executable.
-It isn't quite the same thing as a file of compiled machine code (it still requires the Ruby interpreter to run), but is treated similarly as the file a user would run when they want to run our program.
+It isn't quite the same thing as a file of compiled machine code (it still requires the Ruby interpreter to run) but is treated similarly as the file a user would run when they want to run our program.

 Open up `bin/jukebox` and you will see the following: